-New graduate students in our program get off to a fast start by participating in Core Facilities Workshops during the couple of weeks before classes begin in the Fall.
-Students learn directly from the directors of the facilities about Protein Expression, Physical Biochemistry, X-Ray Crystallography and Computer Resources Facilities.
-Lessons include both theory and practical applications so use of the equipment will be in the student’s skill set.
+New graduate students in our program get off to a fast start by participating in Core Facilities Practical Training during the weeks before classes begin in the Fall.
+Students learn directly from the directors of the facilities about Protein Expression, Physical Biochemistry Methods, X-Ray Crystallography and Computer Resources Facilities.
+Lessons include both theory and practical applications so use of the equipment will be in the student’s skill set when they begin their laboratory rotations.

-Students complete at least three 6 week rotations through labs of MOB faculty during their first year in residence.
+Students complete at least three six-week rotations through labs of MOB faculty during their first year in residence.
 Following interviews with faculty of interest, students select at least three labs to investigate and usually complete a short project associated with the lab’s focus.
 There is time for a fourth rotation if the student chooses.
 This process helps the student and faculty members determine whether a particular lab is a good match for the student’s research goals.
+During this time, students are advised by a three-faculty member committee to help guide them as they match with a major professor.

 Once students have found a mentor at the end of their second semester, they typically spend their first summer semester getting their bearings in the lab they will call home.
 After completing their required courses, students are able to devote their attention to developing an innovative and noteworthy dissertation.